Gatorade shower: Notable examples

 Former Chicago Bears defensive tackle Dan Hampton dunked Mike Ditka upon clinching the NFC Central Division championship by beating the Minnesota Vikings 34-3 on November 25, 1984.

 It had been 14 years since the last time the Bears won the division and there was cause for celebration.

 Boston Celtics coach Doc Rivers was reported to be the first NBA coach to receive a Gatorade shower when his team won the 2008 NBA Finals.

 Paul Pierce dumped a cooler of red Gatorade over Rivers as the Celtics closed out Game 6 to clinch their first NBA title in 22 years.

 Then-Los Angeles Lakers coach Phil Jackson is the only NBA head coach to receive a Gatorade shower twice, as the Lakers won back-to-back NBA Finals in 2009 (at Amway Arena in Orlando, Florida) and 2010.

 Dallas Mavericks coach Rick Carlisle likewise received the honors when Mavericks celebrated their first NBA championship in 2011.

 Miami Heat head coach Erik Spoelstra received the same treatment from Udonis Haslem when the Heat won the 2012 NBA Finals at the American Airlines Arena in 2012.

-George Allen, coach of the Long Beach State football team and a former Hall of Fame NFL head coach, was doused with ice water from a Gatorade bucket as his team celebrated its victory over the University of Nevada on November 17, 1990.
+George Allen, coach of the Long Beach State football team and a former Hall of Fame NFL head coach, died of Ventricular fibrillation six weeks after his team doused him with what was later determined to be ice water after their win over the University of Nevada on November 17th, 1990.

-Allen became ill shortly afterward and died of ventricular fibrillation six weeks later.

 Kentucky Wildcats coach Guy Morriss is one of few coaches ever to receive a Gatorade shower and lose a game.

 This occurred on November 9, 2002, during the Bluegrass Miracle, when LSU defeated Kentucky.

 Coach Morriss was showered immediately before Marcus Randall threw a Hail Mary pass to Devery Henderson to win on the final play of the game.

 On November 24, 2018, LSU coach Ed Orgeron received a Gatorade shower after an apparent LSU game ending interception that was subsequently reviewed and overturned.

 Texas A&M eventually beat LSU 74–72 in 7 overtimes.

 Munenori Kawasaki reacts to being hit with celebratory shaving cream.

-Many baseball players give a teammate who has just hit a walk-off home run, or a pitcher who has thrown a no-hitter, a Gatorade shower while they are giving a post-game interview on the field.
+Many baseball players give a teammate who has just hit a game-winning home run, or a pitcher who has thrown a no-hitter, a Gatorade shower while they are giving a post-game interview on the field.

 Salvador Pérez of the Kansas City Royals is known for giving a Gatorade shower to teammates after every home win and notable away wins, which fans have dubbed a "Salvy Splash".

 By contrast, Adrián Beltré of the Texas Rangers disliked Gatorade showers.